ap0llo/snippets/README.md

 # snippets

-Collection of Visual Studio Code snippets
+A collection of Visual Studio snippets